Fr\'echet random forests for metric space valued regression with non euclidean predictors: Fr echet random forests

-Furthermore, Fréchet forests inherit from standard random forest quantities: OOB (\textbf{O}ut-\textbf{O}f-\textbf{B}ag) error and variable importance scores.
+Fr\'echet random forests inherit from standard random forest quantities: OOB (\textbf{O}ut-\textbf{O}f-\textbf{B}ag) error and variable importance scores.
 The OOB error provides a direct estimation of the prediction error of the method and proceeds as follows.
 The predicted output value, $\widehat{Y}_i^{OOB}$, of the $i$-th observation $(X_i,Y_i) \in \mathcal{L}_n$, is obtained by aggregating only trees built on bootstrap samples that do not contain $(X_i,Y_i)$.
-The OOB error is then computed as the average distance between those predictions and the $Y_i$:
+The OOB error is then computed as the average squared distance between those predictions and the $Y_i$: